Working in Australia

 - The Australian

-Companies with graduate generally have structured, professional development programs which enable you to broaden your industry experience to advance you to the senior levels of the organisation.
-Graduate recruits may spend 1-3 years in a specific role or rotate through different areas of the organisation.
+Some companies with graduate positions may advertise structured, professional development programs designed to broaden your industry experience and advance you to the senior levels of the organisation.

 To learn more about graduate programs, see:

 - Top tips to expand your job prospects (International Education Association of Australia)

 - Career Gateway – for events relating to working in Australia